Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

 A casserole dish filled with chicken pot pie next to two bowls next to a sprig of thyme and a bottle of wine.

 Can I use raw chicken?
 Yes! absolutely.
-Dice the chicken and add it with the onions and carrots and other vegetables.
-I like using cooked chicken just for ease, but boneless, skinless breast of thighs would be fine.
+Dice the chicken breast and add it with the onions and carrots and other vegetables.
+I like using cooked chicken just for ease, but boneless, skinless breast or thighs would be fine.

 How do I make this in one pot?
 If you have a shallow Dutch oven or other wide pot that works on the stove top and oven you can make this all in one dish.
 If you have a Le Creuset Braiser that would be perfect.
 I like to transfer the filling to a large casserole dish because I like a lot of surface area for my desired crust to filling ratio.

-Why don’t you use dairy-free milk?
+Why don’t you use a milk substitute?
 Because I don’t think it needs it.
-If you want a creamier texture you can substitute some of the chicken broth for almond milk or coconut milk but I think their flavors would distract from the chickeny goodness.
+If you want a creamier texture you can substitute some of the chicken broth for unsweetened almond milk, soy milk, or coconut milk but I think their flavors would distract from the chickeny goodness.

 More Dairy-Free Recipes To Try!